 It is a heterogeneous type commonly present at a later age than infancy and characteristically excluding severe cardiomyopathy.
 Adult-onset form is recognized by delayed onset and usually slowly progressive myopathy mainly showing involvement of skeletal muscle that can present as late as the second to sixth decade of life.5 This form occurs due to partial deficiency of GAA.1

-In a study involving 54 adults, the symptoms analysed were difficulty in sports participation (67%), walking (17%), climbing stairs (28%), rising from an armchair (20%) or from a lying position (11%).
-Other symptoms noted were fatigue (24%) and muscle cramps (17%).6 Patients can have excessive daytime sleepiness, sleep-disordered breathing, and nightly hypoventilation and may require non-invasive ventilation.3
+In a study involving 54 adults, the symptoms analysed were difficulty in sports participation (67%), walking (17%), climbing stairs (28%), rising from an armchair (20%), or rising from a lying position (11%).
+Other symptoms noted were fatigue (24%) and muscle cramps (17%).6 Patients can have excessive daytime sleepiness, sleep-disordered breathing, and nightly hypoventilation, and they may require non-invasive ventilation.3

 A study involving 52 adults showed a marked deterioration in mobility, degree of handicap, and requirement of respiratory support during 2-years follow-up.
-During this period, 4 out of 52 patients died at a relatively young age (44–68 years), which indicated that the disease is life threatening not only for infants and children, but also for adults.7
+During this period, 4 out of 52 patients died at a relatively young age (44 years to 68 years), which indicated that the disease is life-threatening not only for infants and children but also for adults.7

 In addition to usual respiratory complications, an aneurysm episode is a potential risk factor which can occur due to accumulation of glycogen in vascular smooth-muscle cells.3